IntelligentImaging/t2-recon-pipeline/README.md

 - ITK-SNAP (for viewing images and drawing/editing ROI's)
 - detox (convenient tool to fix directory names with special characters)
 ## Data prep and setup
 1. Pull data to CRL server.
 This step will most likely already be completed by Clemente.
 Only applies to scans performed at BCH.

 	`sh retrieve-fetal.sh [MRN] [DOS] MR [OUTPUT DIRECTORY]`
-1. Convert data from DICOM to NIFTI and set up recon directory: `sh prep-fetal.sh [RAW CASE DIR] [STUDY RECON DIR]` This script will create a case processing folder in *STUDY RECON DIR* and place all T2 stacks in a subfolder *STUDY/CASEID/nii*.
+1. Convert data from DICOM to NIFTI and set up recon directory:

+	`sh prep-fetal.sh [RAW CASE DIR] [STUDY RECON DIR]`<br>
+	This script will create a case processing folder in *STUDY RECON DIR* and place all T2 stacks in a subfolder *STUDY/CASEID/nii*.
 Henceforth this is referred to as the *recon directory*.
 1. Check T2 stacks in the recon directory, archive bad stacks in *STUDY/CASEID/notgood*
 	- Stacks that do not have the entire brain should be archived
 	- Stacks in which the fetus changes orientation (from coronal to sagittal, for example) should be archived